sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/What is a Buffer Overflow Attack.md

 ### Getting Started

+- Make sure you have a Windows operating system (windows 10 Preferably)
-Download immunity Debugger from [here](https://debugger.immunityinc.com/ID_register.py) , then download the vulnserver from [here](https://github.com/stephenbradshaw/vulnserver)
+- Download immunity Debugger from [here](https://debugger.immunityinc.com/ID_register.py) , then download the vulnserver from [here](https://github.com/stephenbradshaw/vulnserver) (Make sure it is the complete zipped file)
+- Now install immunity debugger, Note : you might be asked to install python2 so click "yes" or "accept"
+- Now we are ready